taghead/burger.devourer.xyz/CONTRIBUTIONS.md

-Contributions are made by members of this repository as a member please ensure your are generating branches and commits based on clickup.
+Contributions are made by members of this repository as a member please ensure your are following the established criteria.
+If there is clarification required create an issue using the label *question*.

 ## Requesting a feature